Reinforcement Learning for Systematic FX Trading: Experiment Methods

-The exponentially weighted recursive least squares fitting procedure is shown compactly in algorithm \ref{algo:ewls}.
+The exponentially weighted recursive least-squares fitting procedure is shown compactly in algorithm \ref{algo:ewls}.
 The precision matrix $\mathbf{P}_0$ may be initialised to the identity matrix scaled by the inverse of the Ridge penalty, $\mathbf{I}_d \alpha^{-1}$ and the initial weights $\mathbf{w}_0$ are typically initialised to the zero vector.
 The discount factor $\tau$ is typically close to but less than 1.
-The particular model form is experimented with by \cite{borrageiro2021online} in a multi-step horizon forecasting context.
+The particular model form is experimented with by Borrageiro et al. \cite{borrageiro2021online} in a multi-step horizon forecasting context.

-Our second baseline is the carry trader, which hopes to earn the positive differential overnight foreign exchange rate.
+Our second baseline is the carry trader, hoping to earn the positive differential overnight foreign exchange rate.
 Denoting the long and short carry as

 where the superscript \textit{spot} denotes the cash price, and the superscript \textit{tn} denotes the tomorrow/next price, the position of the carry trader is

 In other words, the carry trader goes long the base currency if the base currency has an overnight interest rate higher than the counter currency.
 Equally, the carry trader sells the base currency short if the base currency has an overnight interest rate that is lower than the counter currency.
 Long and short carry may be a cost rather than a profit due to the bid/ask spread that traders make markets in tomnext swaps.
 Therefore we allow the carry trader to abstain from trading completely in such circumstances.